MasterMedo/bible-relationships/README.md

 In general for these kinds of observations you will usually need someone who is an expert in the field.
 These methods won't work well if the number of entries is too big.
 In those cases you'll have to accept small discrepancies between the data and the truth.

+## Conclusion
+This has been a concise how-to guide on exploring real world data with all the charms that go with it.
+Hope you enjoyed reading it as much as we enjoyed writing it.
+The dataset will continue to be expanded so if you download the latest version you might get better results.
+Head over to the download page to start exploring your own datasets or play with one of our [own](https://playground.memgraph.com).
+Good luck and stay sharp!